tintin10q/SPL-compiler/report/report.md

 ## Pretty printing

 We have implemented a pretty printer.
 However, since comments are not included in the AST, our pretty printer strips comments, and can therefore not realistically be used for formatting.
-We have discussed creating a seperate data type that holds the locations of all the comments in the source code.
-We think a seperate datatype is a good idea because then we do not have to bloat all the AST nodes with comments.
-This seperate datatype could also be part of the program type so that it is still part of the AST but only in once place.
-Once this is implemented we could restore the comments in the pretty printer.

 ## Testing